ropensci-archive/umapr/README.md

 ![t-SNE, PCA, and UMAP on soybeans](img/multiple_algorithms_bean.png)

-Finally we used a large single-cell RNAsequencing data set, with 551 observations (cells) of 55000 variables!
+Finally we used a large single-cell RNAsequencing data set, with 561 observations (cells) of 55186 variables (over 30 million elements)!

 ![t-SNE, PCA, and UMAP on rna](img/multiple_algorithms_rna.png)